lola-tech/graphql-kimera/packages/graphql-kimera-docs/docs/mocking-queries-scenario.md

 - `site` field set to `Kennedy Space Station`;
 - `rockets` field containing two rockets, and the second rocket being of type "Exploration Vessel":

+All other fields that haven't been explicitly mocked will be mocked with default values.

 Running:

 ```